KSP-KOS/KOS/doc/source/structures/misc/terminal.rst

     then kOS will attempt to keep them all the same size, and one terminal being resized will resize them all.  (caveat: Some terminal types cannot be resized from the server side, and therefore this doesn't always work in both directions).

+    This setting is different per kOS CPU part.
+Different terminal windows can have different settings for this value.

 .. attribute:: Terminal:HEIGHT